-We're a close-knit grassroots non-profit that believes in high impact programs, largely thanks to volunteer and internship support!
+We are looking for volunteers with advanced Spanish who can commit to 6 weeks teaching computer workshops, self-esteem or financial empowerment courses, and assist the program manager.
+We're a close-knit grassroots non-profit that believes in high impact programs, largely thanks to volunteer support!

 What to Expect